Video: KU hits the court in New Orleans

 “Coach just tells us jump up and shoot it.
 Stop aiming, so I’m gonna try that.
 Hope it works,” Christian Braun, KU guard, said.

-Meanwhile, KU senior, Ochai Agbaji said he’s just trying to soak in the experience.
+Meanwhile, KU senior guard Ochai Agbaji said he’s just trying to soak in the experience.

 The Jayhawks face the Villanova Wildcats in the Final Four Saturday, April 2, at 5:09 p.m.